mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 ![alt text](https://github.com/mdj857/Hurricane-Sandy-Twitter-Analysis/raw/master/images/doc2vec.png "Doc2vec Illustration")

 There are a couple of advantages to the Doc2Vec approach.
 The first is that the semantic relationships between words are preserved; the euclidean distance between the vectorized words encapsulates the semantics behind the words themselves.
 Second, including a term-document matrix in the encoding preserves the ordering of sentences themselves.
 For example, _I walked the dog_ is a drastically different from _The dog walked I_.
-Including _D_ in a sentence encoding allows for the inclusion of both semantic and ordinal in a sentence [3].
+Including _D_ in a sentence encoding allows for the inclusion of both semantic and ordinal information in a sentence [3].

 Naturally, there are many ways to encode _D_.
 Here are three: